What is Lokstra?

 Use Case Quick APIs, prototypes Enterprise, microservices

-Features Routing, middleware + DI, auto-router, config
+Features Routing, middleware + DI, annotations, config

 Compare With Echo, Gin, Chi NestJS, Spring Boot